What we built

 Venue scene + content layout as an editable 3D file.
 Drops into any 3D toolchain.
 Includes camera, projection geometry, audio sources.

 Single-file preview that runs in any browser or headset.
-What the Studio preview serves.
+What the embedded engine writes.
 Survives a school Chromebook.

 Native script for Evans & Sutherland Digistar planetariums.